bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization-invalidinput-http-manual-headers-warning.md

     next: deadend
 ---

-On some Arduino core (most notably [AVR core](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Stream.h)), {% include links/arduino/stream_find %} takes a `char*` instead of a `const char*`.
+On some Arduino core (most notably [AVR core](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Stream.h)), [`Stream::find()`](https://www.arduino.cc/reference/en/language/functions/communication/stream/streamfind/) takes a `char*` instead of a `const char*`.
 In this case, you'll get a compiler warning, which you can fix by extracting a char array, like so:

 ```c++
 char endOfHeaders[] = "\r\n\r\n";